KurtRusselApostol/LetnGO/README.md

 * [Java](https://www.oracle.com/java/technologies/downloads/)
 * [OpenJDK version 18](https://jdk.java.net/18/) (optional - might be required if generating SHA-1 key) <br />

 You will also need to join the Discord server of Front-End and Back-End teams, Facebook group chat for MCC Rental Listing Team and our Trello workspace.
-You will need to ask your team leaders for links.<br />
+You will need to ask your team leaders for links.<br /> <br />
-For Firebase database access, ask the team leader or back-end leader for Firebase account. <br />
+For Firebase database access, ask the team leader or back-end leader for Firebase account. <br /> <br />
 Working with the repository in the Android Studio requires repository cloning.
 To do that:
 * Launch your Android Studio.
 * Click 'Get from VCS'.